TanguyMrtn/Machine-Learning-Wisconsin-Breast-Cancer-Dataset/README.md

 4) Activate a python environment (create one if needed)

-5) Install the requirements : run " pip install -r requirements.txt " (be sure you have activated your python environment) or install the required libraries one by one (pip install LIBRARY_NAME) : pandas, scikit-learn, seaborn, matplotlib, numpy, jupyterlab
+5) Install the required libraries one by one (pip install LIBRARY_NAME) : pandas, scikit-learn, seaborn, matplotlib, numpy, jupyterlab

 6) Run " jupyter-lab " in the command prompt / linux shell, be sure that you are in the project root